Brock Adams

-Brockman Adams (January 13, 1927 – September 10, 2004) was an American lawyer and politician who served as a member of Congress.
-A Democrat from Washington, Adams served as a U.S. Representative, Senator, and United States Secretary of Transportation.
+Brockman Adams (January 13, 1927 – September 10, 2004) was an American lawyer and politician.
+A Democratic Party member from the state of Washington, Adams served as United States Attorney for the Western District of Washington for U.S. Presidents John F. Kennedy and Lyndon B. Johnson from 1961 to 1964, a member of the United States House of Representatives representing Washington's 7th congressional district from 1965 to 1977, the 5th United States Secretary of Transportation from 1977 to 1979, and a member of the United States Senate.
 He was forced to retire in January 1993 due to public and widespread sexual harassment, sexual assault and rape allegations.

 Early life and education

-Adams was born in Atlanta, Georgia, and attended public schools in Portland, Oregon and Seattle, graduating in 1944 from Broadway High School in Seattle.
-He attended the University of Washington at Seattle where, in 1948, he was elected president of the student government (ASUW) and was the first student to both serve in that post and receive the President's Medal of Excellence as the University's top scholar.
+Adams was born in Atlanta, Georgia, and attended public schools in Portland, Oregon, and Seattle, graduating in 1944 from Broadway High School in Seattle.
+He attended the University of Washington where, in 1948, he was elected president of the student government (ASUW) and was the first student to both serve in that post and receive the President's Medal of Excellence as the university's top scholar.
 In 1949, Mary Maxwell served as secretary to ASUW president Adams.
-Later that year, Adams introduced Maxwell to his friend and her future husband, William Henry Gates II.
-He graduated in 1949 and was admitted to Harvard Law School, where he earned his law degree in 1952.
+Later that year, Adams introduced Maxwell to his friend and her future husband, Bill Gates.
+He graduated in 1949 and was admitted to Harvard Law School, where he earned his Juris Doctor in 1952.

+Adams was also a member of Phi Beta Kappa society.

 Naval and legal career

-Adams served in the U.S. Navy from 1944 to 1946, and was admitted to the Washington state bar in 1952, opening a private practice in Seattle.
+Adams served in the United States Navy from 1944 to 1946, and was admitted to the Washington state bar in 1952, opening a private practice in Seattle.
 He was a member of the American Bar Association.

-Adams taught law at the American Institute of Banking from 1954 to 1960, and served as United States Attorney for the Western District of Washington from 1961 to 1964.
+Adams taught law at the American Bankers Association from 1954 to 1960, and served as United States Attorney for the Western District of Washington from 1961 to 1964.

 Political career

 U.S. House of Representatives

+Adams was elected as a Democrat to the U.S. House of Representatives and served six terms beginning January 3, 1965.
+He was the chair of the newly created United States House Committee on the Budget during the 94th United States Congress, and was considered a strong candidate for Speaker of the United States House of Representatives.